carloslodelar/SPO/stake-pool-guide/stake-pool/retire_stakepool.md

 **WARNING** This involves the __cold keys__.
 Take the necessary precautions to not to expose your cold keys to the internet.

-Create the deregistration certificate and save it as `pool.retirement`:
+Create the deregistration certificate and save it as `pool.deregistration`:

     cardano-cli shelley stake-pool deregistration-certificate \
     --cold-verification-key-file cold.vkey \
     --epoch 41 \
-    --out-file pool.retirement
+    --out-file pool.deregistration

 ## Draft the transaction